DoSomething/rogue/README.md

 To get started using the API, see our [API Documentation]()

-### Testing

-Performance & debug information is available at [`/__clockwork`](http://rogue.test/__clockwork), or using the [Chrome Extension](https://chrome.google.com/webstore/detail/clockwork/dmggabnehkmmfmdffgajcflpdjlnoemp).

-You can seed the database with test data for local development:

-    $ php artisan db:seed

-You may run unit tests locally using [PHPUnit](https://laravel.com/docs/5.5/http-tests) & [Jest](https://facebook.github.io/jest/):

-    $ phpunit
-    $ npm test

-And our functional test suite can be run with [Laravel Dusk](https://laravel.com/docs/5.5/dusk):

-    $ cp .env.dusk.local.example .env.dusk.local # and add any missing values!
-    $ dusk

-Consider [writing a test case](http://laravel.com/docs/5.5/testing) when adding or changing a feature.
-Most steps you would take when manually testing your code can be automated, which makes it easier for yourself & others to review your code and ensures we don't accidentally break something later on!

 ### Security Vulnerabilities

 We take security very seriously.
 Any vulnerabilities in Rogue should be reported to [security@dosomething.org](mailto:security@dosomething.org),